Stream Load

 curl --location-trusted -u root -T test.json -H "label:1" -H "format:json" -H 'columns: id, order_code, create_time=CURRENT_TIMESTAMP()' http://host:port/api/testDb/testTbl/_stream_load

-For example, if the table is defined as follows:
+For example, the table is defined as:

 CREATE TABLE testdb.test_streamload(

-user_id BIGINT NOT NULL COMMENT "User ID",
+user_id BIGINT NOT NULL COMMENT "user id",

-name VARCHAR(20) COMMENT "User name",
+name VARCHAR(20) COMMENT "name",

-age INT COMMENT "User age"
+age INT COMMENT "age"

 )